hridayav99/Employee-Attrition-Analytics-and-Prediction/README.md

    * Numeric Features -
    1. Age - age of the employee.
    2. Distance from home- how far the employee lives from office.
-   3. Monthly Income
+   3. Monthly Income - monthly income of an employee.
    4. Number of Companies Worked
-   5. Total Working Years
+   5. Total Working Years - total number of years worked in the company.
    6. Years at company- total number of years worked at the company.
    7. Years in current role - total number of years working in current role.
-   8. Years since last promotion
+   8. Years since last promotion - number of years since last promotion.
-   9. Years with current manager
+   9. Years with current manager - number of years worked with current manager.
    10. Training times last year - number of trainings received in the previous year.
+   11. Percent Salary Hike - % increase in salary

  ## Exploratory Data Analysis (EDA)